jonasjohansson/11.igem.se/pages/wiki/project/results-lysogenic-module.md

 On the one hand, we wanted to understand how the C-protein expression varied over time and whether its expression differed between the exponential and stationary growth phase of the bacteria.
 We also wanted to analyze the strength of the pTet promoter and confirm that C-protein indeed would be expressed constitutively within the cells.

-To characterize the expression of C-protein from the pTet promoter, we used two different methods for protein expression analyzes; Western blot and Fluorescence spectrophotometry.
+To characterize the expression of C-protein from the pTet promoter, we used two different methods for protein expression analyzes; western blot and Fluorescence spectrophotometry.
 First, we transformed TOP10 bacteria with our construct.
 This construct was successfully transformed using the Hi-Fi assembly kit from New England BioLabs.
 Then, we analyzed the growth of our bacteria and checked for possible toxicity from overexpressing C-protein.
 The bacteria were grown for 5 hours at 37°C, with a starting optical density of OD 0.05 for all samples.
 Samples for western blot were collected at three timepoints; after 180 min, 240 min, and 300 min.

 The C-protein of our construct is coupled with a flag-tag, which enabled us to stain for the protein in a western blot.
 Samples were stained with anti-flag and anti-RFP, anti-GAPDH was used as a loading control.
 The C-gene and RFP coding sequence are in a cis-construct with each other but have separate RBS sequences which may alter the protein translation.
 Therefore, we were interested to know whether the concentration of RFP was comparable to that of C-protein.
 In which case, we hoped that we would only need to measure fluorescence to understand the relative expression levels.